nickpiggott/pimsf/README.md

 * Raspberry Pi
 * gcc - to complile the program

+### Configure to run as a Service at startup

+You can get pimsf to run at start up by adding it as a service

+Copy the compiled binary pimsf to /usr/sbin/pimsf
+Copy the service file pimsf.service to /etc/systemd/system/pimsf.service and then enable it with `sudo systemctl enable pimsf`

 ### Statuslights

 There is a folder containing a bash script and a systemd service file.